fanlinling1996/fanlinling1996.github.io/_pages/about.md

 Honours and Awards
 ======
-[13] British Geotechnical Association (BGA) Knowledge Support Fund (2025)
+[14] Manchester Doctoral College Excellence Award Nomination at The University of Manchester (2026) [13] British Geotechnical Association (BGA) Knowledge Support Fund (2025)
 [12] Doctoral Training and Development Support Fund at The University of Manchester (2025)
 [11] Great Britain-China Educational Trust (GBCET) Award (2025)